Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 &nbsp;</br>
 ### Mod-absorbing One-Shot Layers

 Imagine you have a navigation layer.
-Regularly, you use this layer while holding `GUI` for window‑management, which can be cumbersome.
+Using this layer while holding `GUI` for window‑management can be cumbersome.
 If you add `OSL_STEROIDS_ABSORB_MODS` to your `config.h`, an active modifier when triggering a OSoS layer key will be applied as long as the layer is active.
 It works with a one‑shot modifier (vanilla or OSoS):

 <img src="png/OSoS 10.png" width="600">